-The West Beckham Village Sign will be unveiled by Mrs E Perone, the county Chairman of the Norfolk Federation of Woman’s Institutes, on Wednesday, 18th December at 11am, followed by coffee and mince pies at Chestnut Farm supplied by members of the Bodham and District WI.
+The first West Beckham Village Sign was unveiled by Mrs E Perone, the county Chairman of the Norfolk Federation of Woman’s Institutes, on Wednesday, 18th December 1984 at 11am, followed by coffee and mince pies at Chestnut Farm supplied by members of the Bodham and District WI.

 After an open meeting on November 18th a WI sub-committee was formed.
 During the following year two successful coffee mornings were held, followed by a strawberry tea and mini Garden Fete.
 Also several donations were received from the villagers, thus by the end of the year there was a sum of £500 on deposit.

 The committee visualised a double-sided carved wooden sign depicting Beckham past and present with a brick and flint base, and the site chosen was the triangle of land at the junction of Sheringham Road and the Street.

 Mr Paul Hilliard agreed to design and make the sign but owing to pressure of work he was unable to give a fixed date for completion.